 Fun Finger Foods

 Finger foods make great after-school and party snacks for kids of varying ages, and they're fun; what kid doesn't like to eat with his or her hands?
-From homemade bagel chips to mock-cheesy popcorn to tofu fingers, here are some of my favorite fun finger foods to share with little vegans:
+From homemade bagel chips to mock-cheesy popcorn to tofu fingers, here are some fun finger foods to share with little vegans:

 02 of 08